 Downloading & Installing Python

 When learning a new programming language, it is a good idea to obtain some experience working with command line tools for that language.
-To accomplish this, we will begin by downloading and installing the latest version of Python.
+To accomplish this, we will begin by downloading and installing the latest stable version of Python.
 Then, we will write a few minor programs using the Python interpreter from the command line before proceeding to use the PyCharm IDE in subsequent chapters.

 Navigate to the Python site to download the latest version of Python.
-Select the latest version in the download section.
+Select the latest stable version in the download section.

 I'm using Windows so I chose the file highlighted.
 Choose the correct file for your installation.